FaraiCH/todo-app/README.md

    This command will stop and remove the containers created by Docker Compose.

 ## Conclusion
 By following these instructions, you will have installed the Todo App.
-Happy Review! 🚀
+Happy Reviewing! 🚀